helpfulrobot/hpmewes-silverstripe-install/README.md

 ## Todo

 * search in project for "Todo:"
-* $.browser is undefined in scrip.js on simple theme from silverstripe use modernizr
+* see future features, modules and so on

 ## Future Features (SilverStripe)